 Societies that primarily eat a lot of whole-grain foods (at least 210 grams per day) like wheat have a reduced risk for heart disease, cardiovascular disease, cancer, and death from chronic diseases.
 There is strong evidence that whole grain diets -- those that include wheat -- significantly reduce the likelihood of developing colon cancer, in particular.

-That’s why ATH Organics found the best of both worlds -- great flavor, natural supplementation, and a high fiber content that doesn’t feel heavy.
+That’s why combined the best of both worlds -- great flavor, natural supplementation, and a high fiber content that doesn’t feel heavy.

-With ATH Organics’s GREENS, you receive an organic blend of:
+With ATH Organics Veggies - you receive an organic blend of:

 - Alkalizing greens